Squid Roast (Koonthal- Kerala Style)

 Squid Roast (Koonthal – Kerala Style)

 Squid Roast or Koonthal/ Kanava Roast is a traditional Kerala delicacy that is very popular among sea food lovers.
 It is a delicious combination of squid, herbs, spices and Kudampuli (Malabar Tamarind) that is really heartwarming and popular.
 Squid is also known as Calamari and is extensively popular all over the world.
-There are many ways of preparing squid and each country and region have a different recipe for squid : fried, batter fried squid rings/ Calamari rings, cooked in gravy, stewed, squid roast etc. Keralites have a great inclination to all kinds of Roasts; like Beef Roast, Clams roast, Chicken Roast, Pork Roast, Prawns Roast, Tharavu Roast etc. which is usually prepared in dry or in a semi gravy avatar.
+There are many ways of preparing squid and each country and region have a different recipe for squid : fried, batter fried squid rings/ Calamari rings, cooked in gravy, stewed, squid roast etc. Keralites have a great inclination to all kinds of Roasts; like Beef Roast, Clams roast, Chicken Roast, Liver roast, Duck roast, Pork Roast, Prawns Roast, Tharavu Puralan etc. which is usually prepared in dry or in a semi gravy avatar.

-As I have told you before, my Ammamma (My aunt) was an expert cook, and my modified version of Squid Roast is devised from Ammamma’s Squid Roast recipe.
+As I have told you before, my Ammamma (My aunt) was an expert cook, and my modified version of Kerala Squid Roast is devised from Ammamma’s Squid Roast recipe.
 Always when I cook squid or Prawns ularthiyathu, the same aroma fills my home and I feel like going back all those years to have that revered hands serve me all her delicacies from her small magical kitchen.
 I owe my passion for cooking to my mom and all my aunts who tirelessly cook all three meals in the most special way!
 They mix and match vegetables and meat or fish to make delightful lunch combinations.
 Rice with Squid Roast, Kumbalanga Moru Curry, Papaya Pulissery, Mambazha Pulissery and vegetable stir fry, Achinga Mezhukkupuratti or thoran is just heavenly!!

 Squid has many health benefits as it has many nutrients which are essential for healthy skin, good hair, nails and muscles.
 Since it has high fat, sodium and cholesterol levels, it is sensible to eat it sparingly.
 But as Nutritionists say, it is important to focus less on the total fat structure but to eat wisely everything in a moderate way.
 Squid goes well with rice or Rotis or Parathas.
 So, here is this delicious and simple Kerala style Squid Roast recipe!!
 Enjoy!!